 For example, Django is known for its security features and scalability, making it ideal for large-scale web applications.
 Spring Boot simplifies the development of Java applications and is favored for creating microservices.

 Additionally, consider the availability of documentation and community support.
-Frameworks with a strong community, like Node.js and Angular, provide extensive resources, tutorials, and plugins, which can significantly speed up development and problem-solving.
+Frameworks with a strong community, like Node.js and Python frameworks for web development, provide extensive resources, tutorials, and plugins, which can significantly speed up development and problem-solving.

 Libraries are collections of pre-written code that developers can call upon to perform specific tasks.
 They provide a set of functions or methods that can be used as needed, allowing for flexibility and ease of use.